NufailIsmath/ata-network-relayer/README.md

 I have provided the contract details that is deployed and tested using delegate call below (check the transaction details):

  >  [0x06aed3816d318ed837d0bd5a232a5a26ef530267](https://mumbai.polygonscan.com/address/0x06aed3816d318ed837d0bd5a232a5a26ef530267)

+  ## [UPDATED] Solved the ISSUE

+The issue is mentioned below:
+The solution: Since the contract **"Receiver"** is the one is exeuting the batch transfer, eventhough the relayer triggers the transaction (pays gas fee).
+The approval should be given to the contract **"Receiver"**.

+I have update the `ata-network-relayer` and `ata-network-client` with the changes please have a look and let me know if you got any question.

+Thank you <3